Skip to content

 Which grind should I buy for a table grinder?

 Choose Grinder-Dry Celtic salt.
-Standard coarse is naturally moist and can cake in mills.
+Standard coarse Celtic salt can be naturally moist and may cake in mills, particularly in humidity.
+Grinder-dry is designed to flow better through a grinder.

 Is the 4.7–4.8 kg bulk bag worth it?

-For high-use kitchens and families, bulk lowers cost per kg.
-Store sealed and decant into a working jar to manage moisture.
+For high-use kitchens and families, bulk usually lowers cost per kg.
+Store the bulk bag sealed and decant into a working jar so you’re not constantly opening the main bag in humid conditions.

 Are supermarket “Celtic-style” salts the same?